vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-Now Xcode will yell at us since we haven't implemented this method in our CustomTextField.
+Now Xcode will yell at us since we haven't implemented this method in our `CustomTextField`.

 ## CustomTextField
 ```swift